Lab 2: Userspace Drivers

 Implementation

-- Since the switches use the same GPIO module as the buttons, this driver will be nearly identical to you buttons driver.
+• Since the switches use the same GPIO module as the buttons, this driver will be nearly identical to the buttons driver.

 When you are graded we will run each of the test applications and verify that they work as expected.
 So while you may change the test applications somewhat to help you debug your drivers, please do not commit any modifications to these test applications that change their behavior, or would cause them to not work when we run them.